TrimAgency/htcht/README.md

 # Htcht

 The internal CLI of Trim Agency.
-Used to bootstrap projects, setup Heroku, build, test, etc. Will be expanded beyond our specific use cases in an effort to contribute to the development community.
+Used to setup new projects, build, test, etc.

 ## Installation